kaw2k/lunch-games/README.md

 - I think there is a bug with leprechaun and alpha wolf where multiple conversions happen
 - Add chat feature

+- Make a better grid interface for selecting people
+- Unify all of the ways players are selected in werewolf

+Change revealer to target any bad roles